pmitros/school-committee/README.md

   includes educators such as [Jerry Sussman](https://en.wikipedia.org/wiki/Gerald_Jay_Sussman) and [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert).
 * I am a CPSD parent, and have been a resident of Cambridge for most of my life.

-The pedagogy I developed in the creation of edX has successfully closed achievement gaps throughout the developing world, in community colleges, and at state schools.
-In that role, I've served as an interface to many education research communities -- psychometricians, constructivists, connectivists, educational policy researchers, educational dataminers, and many others.

-In my time, I've seen good ideas and bad ideas in educational systems all around the world, and in working with educational research communities, I've seen many incredibly diverse approaches to making school systems work better.
-I would like to find a way to integrate these to make our school system better.
+I've seen good ideas and bad ideas in educational systems all around the world, and in diverse educational research communities.
+I would like to work to integrate these to make our school system better.

 What's your platform?
 -----------------